sheaves/sheaves.github.io/me.md

 My graduate and undergraduate studies were funded by the [A*STAR National Science Scholarship](https://www.a-star.edu.sg/Scholarships/for-undergraduate-studies/national-science-scholarship-bs).

 ## Computational Social Science and NLP research
-At IHPC, I worked with an interdisciplinary group of social scientists, psychologists and engineers led by [Dr. Joe Simons](https://sites.google.com/view/joe-simons/).
+At IHPC, I worked with an interdisciplinary group of social scientists, psychologists and engineers led by [Joe Simons].(https://sites.google.com/view/joe-simons/), on applications of NLP and LLMs to social media analytics, stance detection, and topic modelling.

 ### Workshops and Talks
 - *Applications of LLMs in Social Sciences*, [AI Wednesdays](https://go.gov.sg/aiweds) (Government-wide Community of Practice for Artificial Intelligence), Singapore (October 2024)